iamfaruk01/sms-spam-detection/README.md

-This is our academic internship project in which we, group of 5 members, built a model for detecting spam messages.
-List of members:
+This is our academic internship project in which we, group of 5 members, built a model for detecting spam messages. \n List of members:
 - Faruk Khan
 - Sourav Sharma